Watch our rewilding conference sessions

 With Marine Conservation Society Chair of Trustees, Amanda Nobbs, and CEO Sandy Luk

 Join Amanda and Sandy as they take a look back at the Marine Conservation Society's work over the past year.

-As well as highlighting our achievements and plans for the future, they'll be exploring the vital role that the ocean can play in combating climate change, and sharing how we'll be continuing to fight for cleaner, better protected and healthy seas.
+As well as highlighting our achievements and plans for the future, they explore the vital role that the ocean can play in combating climate change, and share how we'll be continuing to fight for cleaner, better protected and healthy seas.